jasonpincin/argosy/README.md

 })
 ```

-_Note: If you're runtime doesn't offer generators or promises, you can still run the above example from the example directory via [babel](https://babeljs.io).
+_Note: If your runtime doesn't offer generators or promises, you can still run the above example from the example directory via [babel](https://babeljs.io).
 Just do: `npm i -g babel && babel-node example/es6.js`_

 ## api